arbor-sim/arbor-sim.github.io/index.md

 ## How do I work with it?

-We provide packages through the Python Package Index, which you can install through pip:

-    pip install arbor

-Only point releases are submitted to PyPI, and of course this only provides you the Python package.
-If you wish to use Arbor as a C++ library, or want to use a possibly more recent version, you can get Arbor at GitHub (<https://github.com/arbor-sim/arbor>) and compile it on the target system (for detailed information visit <https://arbor.readthedocs.io/en/latest/install.html>).

 Arbor provides both a low level C++ API and a higher level Python API:

 -   The Python API is expected to be the most commonly used interface for computational neuroscientists